Blade Envelopes Part II: Multiple Objectives and Inverse Design: AUGMENTING THE BLADE ENVELOPE FOR LS89

 Following a similar approach to the calculation of the inactive subspace for loss, we first model the mass flow function using an orthogonal polynomial series via regression on a data-set consisting of $M=800$ training samples and 200 validation samples.
 These are drawn from a 20D design space based on free-form deformation---the same data-set used in part I. In this case, it is found that a linear polynomial ($p=1$) suffices to yield an $R^2$ value of 0.993 on the validation data (see \cref{fig:validation_fm}).
 Now, we could compute the associated gradient covariance matrix \eqref{eqn:grad_cov} by sampling gradient evaluations, but since the model is linear, the gradient is constant across the input domain.
 This implies that we can read off the 1D active subspace as the linear polynomial coefficients to the design parameters, i.e.,

 where $\mW_{f_m} \in \myRe^{20\times 1}$ specifies the active subspace, and $u_{f_m}$ is the active coordinate for $f_m$.

 Equipped with the active subspaces for both loss ($\mW_{Y_p} \in \myRe^{20\times 1}$) and mass flow ($\mW_{f_m}\in \myRe^{20\times 1}$), we can now find the intersection of their inactive subspaces via the method described in \Cref{sec:intersection}.
 The active subspaces are linearly independent and the intersection $\mathcal{V}_{int}$ is $20-(1+1)=18$-dimensional.
 Then, using the hit-and-run sampling strategy described in Part I, $H=5000$ samples are generated from $\mathcal{V}_{int}$.
 The invariance in both objectives is verified by picking 500 designs and running them through the CFD solver to obtain their true loss and mass flow function values, which we plot against the corresponding values for the training data-set in \cref{fig:invariant_both}.
-This confirms that the designs in the intersection are approximately invariant in both objectives.
+It can be seen that the variation in both loss and mass flow is much smaller for invariant designs compared to random ones---the length of the two-standard-deviation interval for $Y_p$ has been reduced from 0.0185 to 0.0011, while that for $f_m$ from 0.847 to 0.008.
+Note that this figure is not intended to show any correlation between the two objectives, but serves to compare the relative amount of variation in both objectives for training samples and invariant samples respectively.
+It confirms that the designs in the intersection are approximately invariant in both objectives.

+The blade envelope for invariance in loss and mass flow is shown in \cref{fig:loss_mass_env}, where we have used the LE displacement---the average displacement over the first 5\% of the chord---from Part I to color-code the displacements of invariant profiles to give a visual representation of their typical curvature profiles.
+Compared to the blade envelope for loss in Part I, the control zone in this case is narrower from mid-chord to the trailing edge because an extra performance constraint on the mass flow function is imposed.
+The typical curvature of the sample profiles is also milder.
+Using the sample profiles, the ensemble mean and covariance matrix can be calculated and the Mahalanobis distance can be computed for test profiles, as in Section 3.4 of Part I \cite{wong_blade_nodate}.
+Recalling equation (23) from Section 3.4 of Part I, the Mahalanobis distance $\zeta(\vs)$ can be substituted into a logistic function with tuned hyperparameters $\beta_1, \beta_2$ and $\beta_3$,